Noboru Shimura

-Noboru Shimura (志村 謄, Noboru Shimura) is a Japanese professional footballer who plays for Spartak Subotica in the Serbian Superliga.
-He mainly operates as a defensive midfielder, while being capable of playing as a defender as well.
+Noboru Shimura (志村 謄, Noboru Shimura) is a Japanese professional footballer who plays for Port in the Thai League 1.
+He mainly operates as a defensive midfielder, while being capable of playing as a centre-back as well.

 Club career

 Montenegro

 Born in Kawagoe, Saitama, Japan, Shimura moved to Montenegrin First League in February 2015.
 Previously, he had played with university team in his home country.
 After six-month period with Berane making 11 appearances, he moved to Mornar.
 Shimura noted 35 appearances in both Montenegrin domestic competitions for the 2015–16 season, scoring a goal in 2–1 away victory over Zeta on 20 November 2015.
 Next the short spell with Bokelj in 2016 and both of matches in the first qualifying round for 2016–17 UEFA Europa League against Vojvodina he spent on the bench as an unused substitution, Shimura joined Sutjeska Nikšić for the league part of the same season.
 Playing for the club he noted 31 league matches with 1 goal, as also 7 matches with 1 goal in the Montenegrin Cup, including the final game against Grbalj after which Sutjeska won the competition.
 Behind the end of a season, he left the club.